The Best Exercise Classes For Over 50s

-From middle age onwards it seems that keeping our weight down becomes more and more difficult.
+From middle-age onwards, it seems that keeping our weight down becomes more and more difficult.
 Most of us blame this on a decreasing metabolism, but there is more to it than that.
-It’s true that your metabolism will slow over the years, but mid-to-late-life weight gain is related more to us being less active.
+Your metabolism will indeed slow over the years, but mid-to-late-life weight gain is related more to us being less active.

-We don’t have to work out five days a week, for hours on end to maintain a healthy weight and physique.
-By being a little more mindful of what we eat and engaging in light exercise, we can keep our weight at a healthy level.
+We don't have to work out five days a week for hours to maintain a healthy weight and physique.
+However, by being a little more mindful of what we eat and engaging in light exercise, we can keep our weight at a healthy level.

 Improving our thinking skills

-When we talk about exercise we often use the phrase ‘get the blood pumping’.
-When we work out we are sending blood to our brains as well as to the muscles we are using.
-Research suggests that exercising multiple times a week is the optimal way to improve the memory and thinking skills of people aged 50 and over.
+When we talk about exercise, we often use the phrase 'get the blood pumping'.
+When we work out, we send blood to both our brains and the muscles we are using.

-Aerobic exercise improves cognitive thinking, and muscle training has a significant impact on our brains executive functions (that is the brain’s ability to organise and plan.
+Aerobic exercise improves cognitive thinking, and muscle training has a significant impact on our brain's executive functions (the brain's ability to organise and plan).

 Positively impacting our mental health

 Another benefit of exercising in later life is the positive impact it has on our mental health.
 The chemical changes in our brain that take place when we exercise can change our mood.
 So when we are feeling a little grumpy, hitting the gym can make us feel better.

 Not to mention that exercise can help boost self-esteem and self-confidence and allow us to connect with others, which has a positive impact on our mental health.

 Last but by no means least, joining a gym and attending regular classes is a great way to make new friends, meet like-minded people or people that can positively challenge our thinking and make keeping fit even more enjoyable.